luxiaoguang/GettingandCleaningData/README.md

 2. Unzip this file into working directory and read these files into R with these codes.

    activitylabel<-read.table("activity_labels.txt")
-   ##"activity_labels.txt": Links the class labels with their activity names.
+   #"activity_labels.txt": Links the class labels with their activity names.
 E.g.WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

    features<-read.table("features.txt")
-   ##"features.txt": List of all features.Total 561 variables.
-We will only extracts the measurements on the mean and standard deviation for each measurement.
+   #"features.txt": List of all features.Total 561 variables.
+We will only extracts the measurements on the mean and standard deviation for each measurement.E.g.tBodyAcc-mean()-X,tBodyAcc-mean()-Y,tBodyAcc-mean()-Z,tBodyAcc-std()-X,tBodyAcc-std()-Y,tBodyAcc-std()-Z, etc..
-   ##E.g.tBodyAcc-mean()-X,tBodyAcc-mean()-Y,tBodyAcc-mean()-Z,tBodyAcc-std()-X,tBodyAcc-std()-Y,tBodyAcc-std()-Z, etc..

    ytest<-read.table("./test/y_test.txt")
    Xtest<-read.table("./test/X_test.txt")
-   ##"y_test.txt": Test labels with number 1-6.
+   #"y_test.txt": Test labels with number 1-6.
 Match activity names.E.g.WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-   ##"X_test.txt": Test set.
+   #"X_test.txt": Test set.
 With 2947 observations.

    subjecttest<-read.table("./test/subject_test.txt")
-   "subject_test.txt" 2947 obversations with numbers in 1-30.
+   #"subject_test.txt" 2947 obversations with numbers in 1-30.
 This is the label for volunteer.
 Connect volunteer number to test set data.

    ytrain<-read.table("./train/y_train.txt")
    Xtrain<-read.table("./train/X_train.txt")
-   "y_train.txt": Train labels with number 1-6.
-Match activity names.E.g.WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING ##
+   #"y_train.txt": Train labels with number 1-6.
+Match activity names.E.g.WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-   "X_train.txt": Train set.
+   #"X_train.txt": Train set.
 With 7352 observations.

    subjecttrain<-read.table("./train/subject_train.txt")
-   "subject_train.txt"  7352 obversations with numbers in 1-30.
+   #"subject_train.txt"  7352 obversations with numbers in 1-30.
 This is the label for volunteer.
-Connect volunteer number to train set data. ##
+Connect volunteer number to train set data.

 ### Merges the training and the test sets to create one data set

    X<-rbind(Xtest,Xtrain)
-   combine X_test and X_train ##
+   #combine X_test and X_train
    label<-rbind(ytest,ytrain)
-   combine y_test and y_train ##
+   #combine y_test and y_train
    subject<-rbind(subjecttest,subjecttrain)
-   combine subject_test and subject_train ##
+   #combine subject_test and subject_train

 ### Extracts only the measurements on the mean and standard deviation for each measurement.

    colnameX<-features[,2]
-   get column names for data X ( Xtrain and Xtest ) from features ## colnames(X)<-colnameX
+   #get column names for data X ( Xtrain and Xtest ) from features
+   colnames(X)<-colnameX
-   change X's column names ##
+   #change X's column names
    a<-grep("(mean\\(\\)|std\\(\\))",colnameX)
-   find X's colname include mean() and std() ## data<-X[,a]
+   #find X's colname include mean() and std()
+   data<-X[,a]
-   extracts the data ##
+   #extracts the data

 ### Appropriately labels the data set with descriptive variable names.

    colnamedata<-colnames(data)
-   get data's colnames ##
+   #get data's colnames
    colnamedata<-gsub("-","",colnamedata)
-   remove - in colnameX ##
+   #remove - in colnameX
    colnamedata<-gsub("\\(\\)","",colnamedata)
-   remove () in colnamedata##
+   #remove () in colnamedata
    colnames(data)<-colnamedata
-   put back the new name ##
+   #put back the new name

 ### Uses descriptive activity names to name the activities in the data set.

    colnamey<-"label"
-   give the colname "label" to y ( ytrain and ytest) ## colnames(label)<-colnamey
+   #give the colname "label" to y ( ytrain and ytest)
+   colnames(label)<-colnamey
-   give the colname "label" to y ( ytrain and ytest) ## colnamesubject<-"subject"
+   #give the colname "label" to y ( ytrain and ytest)
+   colnamesubject<-"subject"
-   give the colname "subject" to subject ( subjecttrain and subjecttest) ## colnames(subject)<-colnamesubject
+   #give the colname "subject" to subject ( subjecttrain and subjecttest)
+   colnames(subject)<-colnamesubject
-   give the colname "subject" to subject ( subjecttrain and subjecttest) ##
+   #give the colname "subject" to subject ( subjecttrain and subjecttest)
    data<-cbind(label,data)
+   #combine "label", "subject" and data together
+   data<-cbind(subject,data)
-   Combine "label", "subject" and data together ## data<-cbind(subject,data)
+   #combine "label", "subject" and data together
-   Combine "label", "subject" and data together ## data<-merge(activitylabel,data,by.x = "V1",by.y = "label",all = TRUE)
+   data<-merge(activitylabel,data,by.x = "V1",by.y = "label",all = TRUE)
-   merge activitylabel with label in data ## library("dplyr")
+   #merge activitylabel with label in data
+   library("dplyr")
-   load dplyr package ##
+   #load dplyr package
    data<-rename(data,label=V1,Activity=V2)
-   rename colnames with "label" and "activity" ##
+   #rename colnames with "label" and "activity"

 ### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.